 Bearing impedance measurement

-Basics of measuring the impedance of ball and roller bearings with the E-Lub Tester
+Basics of measuring the impedance of roller bearings with E-Lub Tester

-Each lubricant has a specific electrical conductivity and a permittivity, also known as the relative permittivity.
+Each lubricant has a specific electrical conductivity and a relative permittivity, also known as "dielectric constant".

 Independent of the bearing type (axial/radial), the following formula results for the capacitive behavior of the bearing: